What is the best laser eye surgery technology?

 Small Incision Lenticule Extraction (SMILE) is another minimally invasive laser eye surgery correction most suitable for patients with myopia (short-sightedness), with or without astigmatism, dry eyes, thin corneas and were previously not suitable for laser eye surgery.

 The SMILE procedure provides LASIK-like outcomes in a less invasive surgery.
 So, you can gain wonderful, unaided vision faster and easier than ever before.
+This makes it one of the latest laser eye surgery options available to patients today.

 Want a touch-free procedure?
 We offer the only all-laser LASIK in all of Brisbane